 There are several DD wheels on offer, but our best pick has to be the Leo Bodnar Sim Steering 2.
 The wheel is often considered the benchmark for all sim racing wheels in the industry and offers a sense of realism next to none.
 For a more detailed review of the Leo Bodnar wheel and other Direct Drive Wheels, check out our Direct Drive Wheels for Sim Racing Guide.

 And that concludes our pretty little list of the best sim racing wheels we think you can get for your sim racing setup.
 Any of the above choices is bound to give you the best experience possible, and you are the ultimate judge of the choice you make.
-As always, try out your new wheel over at Daily Racing and maybe even sign up for events at The Sim Grid once you’re confident on your new wheel.
+As always, try out your new wheel over at The Sim Grid.
 For more tutorials, guides and much more, head over to Coach Dave Academy.
 Stay tuned for more!